Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 I cannot tell you how much an at-home yoga practice has given me.
 What a great habit to start as a teen!

-Study for Your Driver’s Permit
+Study for their Driver’s Permit

 Hint: I actually failed my permit test, twice!
 The first time I failed the vision test, and found out I needed an eye doctor appointment.
 And the second time?
 I failed the actual test itself.
 But the third time went well, and I’ve been driving now since I was 17 years old.

-Sponsor a Child with Your Money
+Sponsor a Child with their Own Money

 When I was a teenager, I “adopted” a child from Ecuador.
 This meant each month, I sent Belkis (that was her name) around $13.00 through an organization.
 I also wrote her letters, and occasionally included a small gift in them.